Answering the question

 This question wants the candidate to focus on two things:

-they have to both buyer and seller
+both buyer and seller

 - An explanation on why the documentary credit system is more